espressif/esp-privilege-separation/README.md

 # ESP Privilege Separation

 ESP Privilege Separation is an approach to separate out traditional **monolithic** RTOS firmware into 2 independent executables, `protected_app` and `user_app`, with different privilege levels and a clearly defined `system-call` interface between them.
-Protected app executes in higher privilege mode, with full access to entire system memory and all peripherals whereas user application has restricted memory and peripheral access (as defined and granted by protected app).
+Protected app executes in a higher privilege mode, with full access to entire system memory and all peripherals; whereas the user application has a restricted memory and peripheral access (as defined and granted by the protected app).

 ### Features

 - Two separate independent firmware binaries generated at build time
-- Protected application contains operating system, networking stack, device drivers and hence doing bulk of heavy lifting.
-Developers can add custom routines as per their needs
+- Protected application contains operating system, networking stack, device drivers and hence does bulk of the heavy lifting.
+Developers can add any custom modules to the protected application as per their needs
-- User application is very thin, primarily using system call based interface exposed by protected app to interact and avail various services
+- User application is very thin.
+It typically implements the business logic, and it avails of the various services by primarily using the system call based interface exposed by the protected app
-- Entire memory space and peripheral access is run-time configurable.
-Memory can be split between privileged and non-privileged environments on the fly
+- The protected app can configure the entire memory space and peripheral access at run-time, based on the requirement
-- Exceptions within the user application do not hamper the functionality of the protected app
+- Any exception within the user application does not hamper the functionality of the protected app
-- Enables secure and robust system behavior, as user application has only required access to system
+- The user-kernel boundary is configurable.
+Developers can move certain modules within or outside the kernel space easily

 ### Overview